Mass Timber for Everyday Projects

 Future Projects and Information

-We will keep working and encouraging Mass Timber in our everyday applications and look forward to the buildings that require us to push the envelope.
-There are several factors to consider for each project regarding Mass Timber.
+We will keep working and encouraging mass timber in our everyday applications and look forward to the buildings that require us to push the envelope.
 We can help guide you through this process.
+The bottom line is we know how beneficial mass timber can be for everyday projects.

 Read Another Article: Cross-Laminated Timber: Considerations for the Entire Design Team